[symon]

 LISTENERS

-symux offers received symon(8) data to other programs via tcp.
-An example
+symux offers received symon(8) data to other programs via a fifo.
+An

 10.0.0.1;mem::1077662160:7630848:53850112:469417984:0:25600;cpu:0: